Seattle Knob and Tube Rewiring Service

 - The homeowner wants a safer, more future-ready electrical system

 Even when old wiring still appears to work, that does not mean it is the best long-term fit for the home.
-Replacement can improve safety, make future work easier, and help bring the electrical system closer to modern expectations.
+As a result, replacement can improve safety, make future work easier, and help bring the electrical system closer to modern expectations.

 Is It Worth Replacing Knob and Tube?

 For many older Seattle homes, yes.
-Replacement can reduce safety concerns, help with insurance and resale questions, support grounded outlets, and make the electrical system more practical for modern use.
+In many cases, replacement can reduce safety concerns, help with insurance and resale questions, support grounded outlets, and make the electrical system more practical for modern use.

 It can also uncover whether the home needs related improvements, such as circuit updates, panel replacement, or broader house rewiring.